-Should the calling subscriber replace the receiver on the switchhook before a hunting selector finds the line, the L relay in the line circuit releases, removing battery from the H terminal at the multiple bank.
+35. Should the calling subscriber replace the receiver on the switchhook before a hunting selector finds the line, the L relay in the line circuit releases, removing battery from the H terminal at the multiple bank.
 Assuming the calling line to be in sub-group A, the release of the L relay releases the BA relay.
-The TR relay having operated, locks and operates the SFA relay, which operates the LF relay in the line finder circuit and the selector is started hunting, as described in paragraph 5.
-The selector will therefore travel to the top of the bank and the H brush of the selector makes contact with the terminal of the H comb at the top of the multiple bank.
-The H relay operates from ground on the break contact and armsture of the DS relay, winding of the H relay, outer contacts of cam Y. H brush of the selector, to battery on the terminal of the H comb, supplied through the 1,000 ohm non-inductive winding of the BA-1 relay and the break contacts of the BA-1, and BA relays.
+TR relay having operated, locks and operates the ST-A relay, which operates the LF relay in the line finder circuit and the selector is started hunting, as described under "Originating Call".
+The selector therefore travels to the top of the bank and the H brush of the selector makes contact with the terminal of the H combination at the top of the multiple bank.
+The H relay operates from ground on the break contact and armature of the DS relay, winding of the H relay, outer contacts of cam Y. H brush of the selector to battery on the terminal of the H combination, supplied through the 1,000 ohm non-inductive winding of the BA-1 relay and the break contacts of the BA-1 and BA relays.
 The H relay operated, releases the LF relay, which in turn releases the F relay and opens the circuit through the UP magnet, stopping the selector.
-The N commutator segment is opened with the selector brush resting on the H comb terminal to prevent the district switch from advancing from normal when the F relay is released by the release of the LF relay.
-When the F relay re-4 leases, the DS relay operates from ground on the X commutator brush and segment, through its 1,000 ohm winding.
+The N commutator segment is opened with the selector brush resting on the H combination terminal to prevent the district switch from advancing from normal when the F relay is released by the release of the LF relay.
+When the F relay releases, the DS relay operates from ground on the X commutator brush and segment, through its 1,000 ohm winding.
 The DS relay operated, operates the DOWN magnet, restoring the selector to normal.

-POSITIONS 2 TO 6
+POSITIONS 2 TO 6.